jedisct1/witx-codegen/README.md

 # WITX-CodeGen: A WITX code generator

-Requires definitions compatible with witx 0.10.
+Requires definitions for witx 0.10.

 Backends: